LauYeeYu/Lau-CPP-Lib/wiki/RB_tree_en.md

 RBTree();
 ```
 - Default constructor
-- Construct an empty tree with default compare class, default allocator.
+- Construct an empty tree with the default compare class and the default
+  allocator.

 ```c++
 explicit RBTree(const Compare& compare);
 ```
-- Construct an empty tree with customized compare class, and default
+- Construct an empty tree with a customized compare class and the default
   allocator.

 ```c++
 explicit RBTree(const Allocator& allocator);
 ```
-- Construct an empty tree with default compare class, and customized
+- Construct an empty tree with the default compare class and a customized
   allocator.

 ```c++
 RBTree(const Compare& compare, const Allocator& allocator);
 ```
-- Construct an empty tree with customized compare class, and customized
+- Construct an empty tree with a customized compare class and the customized
   allocator.

 ```c++